egolf-cs/Verbatim/Examples/README.md

 ## Evaluation

 We will need to populate "Examples/LANG/Evaluation/Literal/data" and "Examples/LANG/Evaluation/Semantic/data" with our benchmarking data.
+This will be different for every domain and set of benchmarks we have.
 When we run ./evaluate, it will put the results in the results folder.
 To plot the results, we simply run python3 plot.py.